-PROGRAMS RELATING TO SERVICES AND AMENDNITIES PROVIDED OR OFFERED TO ASSIST FAMILIES
+PROGRAMS RELATING TO SERVICES AND AMENITIES PROVIDED OR OFFERED TO ASSIST FAMILIES

 In properties owned and managed by HAGC, HAGC operates a Congregate Services Program providing meals, laundry and housekeeping services to individuals who are often disabled.
 This resource provides tenancy support to help encourage persons with disabilities to continue to remain independent.
-On average, HAGC's Congregate Services Program served 1296 meals in May 2019 and provided 479 hours of personal services.
-The Congregate Services Program is staffed by a Congregate Coordinator and staff who work closely with disabled residents and facilitate community referrals when needed.
+The Congregate Services Program is staffed by a Congregate Coordinator and staff who work closely with disabled residents and facilitates community referrals when needed.
 Referrals are also made to Adult Protective Services in the event that staff has a reasonable basis to believe that the resident is a vulnerable adult and is at risk for abuse, neglect, or exploitation and who, because of physical or mental illness or disabilities, lack sufficient capacity to make, communicate or carry out decisions concerning their well-being.
+During the Covid-19 Pandemic, HAGC expanded the Congregate Services program to provide residents with needed meals and shopping services to help reduce exposures for at-risk population.

 The Congregate program is supplemented and enhanced by a Memorandum of Understanding with Assisted living Provider, DPSP, who provides on-site services to individuals who are often times disabled.
 HAGC has partnered with DPSP since 2013.
-DPSP is a licensed Assisted Living Program which individually tailored services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other intuitional facility.
+DPSP is a licensed Assisted Living Program which individually tailors services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other intuitional facility.

-HAGC also operates a Resident Opportunities and Self-Sufficiency (ROSS) which focuses on the goal on providing supportive services to enable disabled and elderly residents to remain living independent and age in place rather than require institutionalized placement.
-The ROSS program provided case management services to promote financial literacy, food and nutrition services, referral of health care services, mental health services and wellness programs.
-The ROSS program also has the objective promoting job training and mentoring programs for disabled and elderly persons through employment and career counseling and economic self-sufficiency training.
-The successful operation of the ROSS program depends largely on the partnering with community based organizations such as the Gloucester County Department of Health.
+HAGC also operates a Resident Opportunities and Self-Sufficiency (ROSS) which focuses on the goal of providing supportive services to enable disabled and elderly residents to remain living independent and age in place rather than require institutionalized placement.
+The ROSS program provides case management services to promote financial literacy, food and nutrition services, referral of health care services, mental health services and wellness programs.
+The ROSS program also has the objective of promoting job training and mentoring programs for disabled and elderly persons through employment and career counseling and economic self-sufficiency training.
+The successful operation of the ROSS program depends largely on the partnering with community-based organizations such as the Gloucester County Department of Health.
 In 2018, 62 households were under Contracts of Participation with the ROSS program and 14 partners were providing services.
-Partnerships include,: The Deptford Center which provides motor skills assessment; Elmwood Hills which provides self-sufficiency resources; Gloucester County Active Aging which provides fitness education; Gloucester County Health & Human Services which provides nutrition education; Gloucester County Addition Services and Atlantic Prevention Resources which provide substances abused prevention, intervention and recovery resources; Gloucester County Consumer Affairs, Lincoln Heritage and North American Benefits which provide financial literacy education; Gloucester County Division of Senior Services which provides resources and assistance to seniors with activities of daily living; Adult Protective Services which provides assistance and protection to vulnerable adults who are subjected to abuse, neglect and/or exploration, South Jersey Legal Services which provides education and assistance to seniors in preparation of POAs.
-Living Wills, NJ SNAP which provides nutritional education.
+Partnerships include,: The Deptford Center which provides motor skills assessment; Elmwood Hills which provides self-sufficiency resources; Gloucester County Active Aging which provides fitness education; Gloucester County Health & Human Services which provides nutrition education; Gloucester County Addiction Services and Atlantic Prevention Resources which provide substance abuse prevention, intervention and recovery resources; Gloucester County Consumer Affairs, Lincoln Heritage and North American Benefits which provide financial literacy education; Gloucester County Division of Senior Services which provides resources and assistance to seniors with activities of daily living; Adult Protective Services which provides assistance and protection to vulnerable adults who are subjected to abuse, neglect and/or exploitation, South Jersey Legal Services which provides education and assistance to seniors in preparation of POAs, Living Wills and NJ SNAP which provides nutritional education.